 Composite decking resists warping, rot, mold and more, making it the most durable decking material.
 And it’s low maintenance, meaning you can just brush it off each spring and scrub it from time to time to keep it looking great.

 Wood decks generally last 10 to 15 years depending on how well the homeowner maintains the deck.
 Wood requires regular treatments to prevent rotting and mold from taking over and destroying the deck.
 This is why many people now favor composite decks over wood because they’re lower maintenance and tend to have a longer lifespan.

 Adding a deck to your home is no small undertaking or expense.
 So is it worth it when looking at the resale value of your home?
-Generally, decks do increase the value of your home and can pay off 100 percent in getting your investment back.
+Generally, decks do increase the value of your home and can return up to 100% of your investment.

 Read the latest articles about decking.